Axway/flowmanager/docker-compose/README.md

 # docker-compose

-This readme refers to managing single-node installations of Flow Manager using docker-compose.
+This README refers to managing single-node installations of Flow Manager using `docker-compose`.

 ## Requirements